evanberkowitz/metaq/README.md

 However, as shown in the first example, all of the `#PBS` lines are not strictly necessary.
 The essential features are that the script indicates to `METAQ` how many `NODES` and `GPUS` are required and the much time should remain on the job's wall clock before starting this task in `MIN_WC_TIME`.

 Task scripts inherit the bash environment variables as the batch scheduler provides them, but do not have access to `METAQ` variables, and are not passed any parameters.
 They should be relatively self-contained.

+# FOLDER STRUCTURE

+By default METAQ looks in the `${METAQ}/priority` and `${METAQ}/todo` folders.
+However, by setting the optional `METAQ_TASK_FOLDERS` variable, the user may instead specify the folders that `METAQ` should look in for tasks.

+Sometimes it makes sense to organize tasks by their computational requirements.
+For example it might make sense to put all the 32 NODE, 0-GPU tasks together, separate from the 8 NODE, 8 GPU tasks.

+`METAQ` looks in each folder for a special file `.metaq`.
+It parses that file for `#METAQ FLAGS` (as it would a task script) to short-circuit the need to check every file in that folder.
+For example, if `METAQ` knows it only has 4 NODES available and it's currently looking through a folder whose `.metaq` file claims that the folder contains jobs that requires 8 NODES, it will skip to the next folder.

+It's important to understand that `METAQ` doesn't *enforce* the consistency of the folder's `.metaq` file and the tasks that folder contains.
+So, `METAQ` might skip over a task that it could execute if the folder's `.metaq` claims the associated tasks are bigger than the particular task.

+If the `.metaq` file isn't there, then `METAQ` will loop over every file in the folder no matter what.

 # METAQ FLAGS